j2labs/brubeck/docs/INDEX.md

 __Listsurf__ is a simple to way to save links.
 Yeah... another delicious clone!

 It serves as a basic demonstration of what a complete site looks like when you build with Brubeck.
-It has authentication with secure cookies, offers a JSON API, uses [Jinja2](http://jinja.pocoo.org/) for templating and stores data in [MongoDB](http://mongodb.org).
+It has authentication with secure cookies, offers a JSON API, uses [Jinja2](http://jinja.pocoo.org/) for templating, [Eventlet](http://eventlet.net) for coroutines and stores data in [MongoDB](http://mongodb.org).

 * [Listsurf on GitHub](https://github.com/j2labs/listsurf)